iamatypeofwalrus/shim/README.md

     fmt.Fprint(w, "hello, world")
   })

-  // Pass your mux to shim
+  // Pass your router to shim
   shim := shim.New(mux)

   // Let Lambda handle the rest!